balassy/MMM-RemoteTemperature/README.md

 The `sensorId` property must be a `string`, and can contain any value, but it is important that it must match the `sensorId` specified for the module in the configuration.
 It is used to determine which module should display the value, if the module is added multiple times to the mirror.
 It can also be used as an API key to ensure that only authorized sensors can update the mirror.

+Make sure that your sensor properly sets the `Content-Type` header in the HTTP request to `application/json`, otherwise the module will not be able to parse the request body.

 ## Localization